why-jay/webapp-ideas/README.md

 ### Don't write an `index.html`

-You many ask: isn't a webapp's entry point on a browser always an HTML file?
+You may ask: isn't a webapp's entry point on a browser always an HTML file?
 That is of course correct, but CWB doesn't expect an `index.html` file to be written, because of many reasons: